-Height and diameter growth of Α. cappadocicum significantly decreased with increase in Pb concentration (Figure 1, A-B).
-Dried biomass of leaf and stem significantly decreased increasing soil with Pb concentration, while root dry biomass did not change in response to the treatments.
+Height and diameter growth of A. cappadocicum significantly decreased with increase in Pb concentration (Figure 1, A-B).
+Dried biomass of leaf and stem significantly decreased with increasing soil Pb concentration, while root dry biomass did not change in response to the treatments.
 Total seedling biomass gradually declined with increasing soil lead concentration (Figure 1, C-F).